 Although we’ve spoken in the past about avoiding the discount question, there will come a time when we have to face reality and have to discount at some point.

-What I’m referring to is damage control.
-How much you give away will affect your profitability, your credibility and the perception of the product or service by the prospect.
+What I’m referring to is damage control and that’s what our Sales Training focuses on because how much you give away will affect your profitability, your credibility and the perception of the product or service by the prospect.

 Start by asking some questions so that your response is more strategic and less knee-jerk.